top of page

 • SA: ReturnToWorkSA

-• WA, TAS, NT, ACT: Check state-specific WorkCover agencies
+• WA, TAS, NT, ACT: State-specific WorkCover agencies

 Why WorkCover Matters for Business Owners

-• It’s the law.
-You’re legally required to register when you employ staff.
+You’re legally required to hold WorkCover when you employ anyone — even one casual.

-• It’s risk management.
-One claim can bankrupt an uninsured business.
+One serious injury can financially break an uninsured business.

 What You Need Before You Register